schahmatist/Phase-2-Flatiron-Project/README.md

 * Predicted price is within 90-110% of actual price (houses newer than 1980)
 * Predicted price is within 87-113% of actual price (houses older than 1980)
 ***
+More deails about regression testing in  "analysis_and_regression/Regression Tests.ipynb"

 # Conclusions
 ***